 Apps with standard navigation let you open a single record at a time.
 However, apps with console navigation let you open multiple records at a time, and related records open in subtabs under the original record.
-In console apps, you also get a handy split view that lets you work quickly through a list of records.

 Plan Your Salesforce Console Implementation